Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/handshakes.md

 ## Troubleshooting
 - **No handshake found**: Force a client reconnect (toggle Wi-Fi on the target device or send a deauth) and make sure GhostESP is locked to the correct channel when starting the capture.
-- **Capture stops immediately**: Verify an SD card is present; otherwise GhostESP streams packets over UART to the Flipper Zero whether attached or not.
+- **Capture isn't showing up!**: Verify an SD card is present; otherwise GhostESP streams packets over UART to the Flipper Zero whether attached or not.